- About Coe Park

 If you're a hiker, a mountain biker, or a horseback rider, you know that great trails help make great parks.
 Trails don't just happen though, and many budget-stressed parks (like Coe) rely on volunteers to build new trails and keep old trails open.

-We will do the trail work rain or shine unless there is heavy rain on the day of the trail work or it is too muddy to work.
+We will do the trail work rain or shine unless there is heavy rain on the day of the trail work.
+The prediction is for good weather Saturday.

 Lunch at noon.
 Please bring your own food and water.